pyepics/pyepics/doc/installation.rst

 For questions, bug reports, feature request, please consider using the following methods:

  1. Send email to the Epics Tech Talk mailing list.
+You can send mail directly to the lead author, Matt Newville
+     <newville@cars.uchicago.ed>.
+The Epics Tech Talk mailing list
-You can send mail directly to Matt Newville <newville@cars.uchicago.ed>, but the mailing list has many Epics experts reading it, so someone else interested or knowledgeable about the topic might provide an answer.
+     has many Epics experts reading it, so someone else interested or knowledgeable about the topic might provide an answer.
 Since the mailing list is archived and the main mailing list for Epics work, a question to the mailing list has a better chance of helping someone else.

- 2. Create an Issue on https://github.com/pyepics/pyepics.
-Though the github Issues seem to be intended for bug tracking, they are a fine way to catalog various kinds of questions and feature requests.
+ 2. Create an Issue or Discussion on https://github.com/pyepics/pyepics.
+Github Issues are usually intended for bug tracking, but the traffic for bug reports and discussions about PyEpics is generally very low, so using either is fine.

- 3. If you are sure you have found a bug in existing code, or have some code you think would be useful to add to pyepics, consider making a Pull Request on https://github.com/pyepics/pyepics.
+ 3. If you think you have found a bug in existing code, or have some code you think would be useful to add to pyepics, consider making a Pull Request on https://github.com/pyepics/pyepics.

 License